dev-labs-bg/devstoned/README.md

 A Dev Labs project

 ## Summary
 This is a project from the 2016 DevHack Hackathon.
+From idea to code it was made in less than 12 hours, cut it some slack.

 How to run this code:
 - first `npm install`